katy-the-kat/SpaceRAC/README.md

 # SpaceRAC-D9 Server Management Panel

 **SpaceRAC-D9** is a lightweight web-based server management panel built with Flask.
-It provides real-time server information, management tools, and an integrated console using [tmate](https://tmate.io/) for remote access.
+It provides real-time server information, management tools, and an integrated console using [tmate](https://tmate.io/) or Gotty/Other-Web-Based-Terminal for remote access.

 ---